sshpa/bayesvl/README.md

 BayesVL
 ==========

-The R package for visually learning the graphical structures of Bayesian networks, and performing Hamiltonian MCMC with 'Stan'.
+The R package for visually learning the graphical structures of Bayesian networks, and performing Hamiltonian Markov chain Monte Carlo (MCMC) with 'Stan'.

 Features: